RefactoringGuru/design-patterns-cpp/README.md

 1. All code should match the [Google style guide].
 2. Aim to put all code within one .cc file.
 Yes, I realize that it's not how it supposed to be done in production.
 However, it helps people to understand examples better, since all code fits into one screen.
-3. The comments doesn't follow the style guide for compatibility reasons withe other language examples.
+3. The comments doesn't follow the style guide for compatibility reasons with other language examples.